Malaysia Fast Facts

 April 11, 2012 - Paramount Ruler Tuanku Abdul Halim Mu'adzam Shah takes office as head of state.

-January 2014 - Following a lengthy court battle that began in 1998, opposition leader and former Deputy Prime Minister and Finance Minister Anwar Ibrahim is acquitted of a sodomy charged.
+January 2014 - Following a lengthy court battle that began in 1998, opposition leader and former Deputy Prime Minister and Finance Minister Anwar is acquitted of a sodomy charged.

-March 2014 - After the government appeals Ibrahim's acquittal, a higher court overturns the decision and sentences him to five years in prison.
+March 2014 - After the government appeals Anwar's acquittal, a higher court overturns the decision and sentences him to five years in prison.

 March 8, 2014 - Malaysian Airlines Flight 370, traveling from Kuala Lumpur to Beijing, disappears from radar in airspace over the Gulf of Thailand.

-March 15, 2014 - Malaysian Prime Minister Najib Najib announces that Flight 370 veered off course due to a deliberate action.
+March 15, 2014 - Prime Minister Najib announces that Flight 370 veered off course due to a deliberate action.

-July 17, 2014 - Malaysia Airlines Flight 17 crashes in eastern Ukraine after being shot down by a surface-to-air missile, according to the United States.
+July 17, 2014 - Malaysia Airlines Flight 17 crashes in eastern Ukraine after being shot down by a surface-to-air missile.
 All 298 people aboard are killed.

-February 10, 2015 - Anwar Ibrahim's sodomy conviction is upheld in Malaysia's Federal Court.
+February 10, 2015 - Anwar's sodomy conviction is upheld in Malaysia's Federal Court.

 March 8, 2016 - Deputy Prime Minister Ahmad Zahid Hamidi announces to Parliament that Malaysian authorities foiled an ISIS plot to kidnap Prime Minister Najib, along with two other ranking officials, in January.

-November 19, 2016 - Thousands of people take to the streets of Malaysia's capital, Kuala Lumpur, to call for the resignation of Prime Minister Najib.
-Public dissatisfaction with Najib has grown, especially after news broke over alleged financial mismanagement of a government-run fund.
+November 19, 2016 - Thousands of people take to the streets of Malaysia's capital, Kumala Lumpur, to call for the resignation of Prime Minister Najib.
+Public dissatisfaction with Najib has grown, especially after news broke over alleged financial mismanagement of government-run fund 1Malaysia Development Berhad (1MDB).

+December 2016 - Muhammad V is sworn in as the 15th Yang di-Pertuan Agong, Malaysia's head of state.
+Previously, he reigned as sultan of Kelantan province for six years.

 January 17, 2017 - The search for Malaysia Airlines Flight 370 is suspended.

-May 9, 2018 - Mahathir, who ran against Prime Minister Najib, wins 121 seats in the country's parliament, enough to form a simple majority and take control of the House.
+May 9, 2018 - Former Prime Minister Mahathir, who ruled from 1981 until 2003, wins 121 seats in the country's parliament, enough to form a simple majority and take control of the House.